SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 Moreover, Pharo libraries make usage of block closures to define library-specific control flow instructions, such as the `do:` and `select:` messages understood by collections.
 Pharo developers often use closures in the Domain Specific languages that they design.
 Developers are also encouraged to define their own control flow statements, to hide implementation details of their libraries from their users.

-This chapter starts by explaining what blocks are and how they are evaluated.
-Block evaluation, being a core part of the language definition, is a service that is requested to the evaluator/interpreter through a primitive.
-We then dive into the lexical capture feature of blocks: when a block closure is created, it captures its defining context, namely its enclosing context \(i.e., the visible variables that the block can see\).
-This makes blocks able to read and write not only its own temporary variables but also all the variables accessible to its enclosing context and to maintain such a link even when passed around.
-Finally, we implement non-local returns: return instructions that return to the block _definition context_ instead of the current one.
-Non-local returns are really important in Pharo since they are used to express early returns \(the fact that the execution of a method can be stopped at a given point\) a frequent language feature similar to `break` statements in other languages.
-Without non-local return it would difficult to quit the current execution.

 ### Representing a Block Closure

 When a block expression is executed `[ 1+2 ]`, the instructions inside the block definition are not executed.
 Instead, a block object is created, containing those instructions.